 Make sure that the statement is concrete and (slightly) provocative so that students can respond easily to it.
 You can find some examples in the Variations, tips & tricks section below.

 Describe in the assignment that students need to take a position and the minimum number of arguments they need to put forward.

 Consider how the discussion might go and whether you need an assistant to help facilitate and keep an eye on the time and objectives.
 Which (sub)topics do you definitely want to cover, which questions can you (or your assistant) ask if participants get side-tracked or the discussion falters?

 To prevent that the debate ends up in a lot of chatter, produce a structure in advance; for instance:

 - Short introduction to the topic and its importance, the objective of the discussion and the available time.
 If you have an online discussion, agree that the students have their cameras switched on.
-Conclude this section with your statement.

 - Close the debate with a summary and conclusion and a vote, if necessary.

-Students can stand in a virtual queue to give their opinion.
+Students can stand on a virtual line to give their opinion.
 Students take a viewpoint and use their mouse to select a position between agree and disagree.
 You can use the ‘stamp’ function in the Annotation tool in Zoom.
 You can also let the students select a number from 1 to 10 to give their opinion during the chat.
 In both functions, you can invite students to defend their viewpoint.

 You can also have the discussion take place in writing, for instance via a discussion forum on Canvas.